 Not a member yet?
 Explore membership here!

 Yes!
 HSLDA members have access to fillable, printable forms (such as notices of intent, affidavits, and withdrawal forms) that provide all information required by state law.
 HSLDA’s legal team can also answer questions from members related to their forms and assist with completing or filing documents when needed.

 For more information about how we can help you, please contact your state’s legal team.

 No. Consistent with government regulations and ethical standards, we cannot guarantee representation in every case or on every appeal.

-Defending families when their homeschool program is challenged is one of the primary ways we make homeschooling possible, and we have assisted tens of thousands of members and nonmember families with legal challenges since our founding in 1983.
+One of the primary ways we make homeschooling possible is defending families when their homeschool program is threatened, and we have assisted tens of thousands of members and nonmember families with legal challenges since our founding in 1983.
 But there are situations where HSLDA might not provide legal representation to a member.
-Examples include, but are not limited to, when there is conflict of interest, when the proceeding is predominated by nonhomeschooling issues outside our mission, or when a proceeding involves significant prior litigation.
+Examples include (but are not limited to) when there is conflict of interest, when the proceeding is predominated by nonhomeschooling issues outside our mission, or when a proceeding involves significant prior litigation.